Adding images to Docs

 Adding images to your Doc template

 To add an image, simply click on the location where you want your image added and then click the "Add image" icon.

-Your location can be inside a purple logic block!
+Use the buttons on the tool bar to align the image.
 To resize an image, click and drag from one of the corners.

 To delete an image, simply click on it and then click the "delete" key (or ⌫) on your keyboard.